percona/pmm/docs/backup/mongodb-backup/backup_mongo.md

 ## Sharded clusters

-Backups of sharded clusters is supported starting with PMM 2.38.
+PMM 3 supports backing up sharded clusters.
 However, restoring for sharded cluster configurations is only supported from the CLI, and is handled via [Percona Backup for MongoDB](https://docs.percona.com/percona-backup-mongodb/usage/restore.html).

   - Storing backups on Amazon S3-compatible object storage, and on mounted filesystem
   - Creating Logical snapshot backups